ComedicChimera/chai-lang.dev/static/markdown/spec.md

 and construction of each language element as well as the relation between language elements.

-Whirlwind is a general purpose programming language oriented towards systems development and scientific computing.
-It is strongly typed and concurrent.
+Whirlwind is a compiled, modern, and multipurpose language designed with intentionality.
-It is not garbage collected with a heavy emphasis on memory safety.
-It is comprised of elements from both imperative and functional paradigms complete with a flexible type system and logical dependency management through its package system.
+It is strongly-typed, versatile, expressive, concurrent, and relatively easy to learn.
+It does not have a garbage collector and accordingly places a heavy emphasis on memory safety.

-The objective of Whirlwind is to provide programmers with an easily understood, modern, powerful, and efficient language with which to accomplish any goal that might need or want to.
+It boasts numerous new and old features and is designed to represent the needs of any software developer.

 ## <a name="copyright"></a> Copyright